syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/virtual-scroll.md

 ### Solution 3: Using paging instead of virtual scrolling

 Similar to virtual scrolling, the [paging](https://ej2.syncfusion.com/aspnetmvc/documentation/grid/paging) feature also loads the data in an on-demand concept.
 Pagination is also compatible with all the other features(Grouping, Editing, etc.) in Grid.
 So, use the paging feature instead of virtual scrolling to view a large number of records in the Grid without any kind of performance degradation or browser height limitation.

 * Programmatic selection using the `selectRows` method is not supported in virtual scrolling.

-Similar to virtual scrolling, the [paging](https://ej2.syncfusion.com/aspnetmvc/documentation/grid/paging) feature also loads the data in an on-demand concept.
-Pagination is also compatible with all the other features(Grouping, Editing, etc.) in Grid.
-So, use the paging feature instead of virtual scrolling to view a large number of records in the Grid without any kind of performance degradation or browser height limitation.